Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Hamiltonian and eigenstates

-Since the doubly excited state $\ket{r,r,\phi_f}$ is not accessible to the system due to the Rydberg blockade, excitation and decay of one atom can only occur when the other atom is in its ground state $\ket{g}$; this effect is incorporated in the Hamiltonian \eqref{ham} by the projection operators ${\hat P}_g^a = \ketbra{g_a}{g_a}$ and ${\hat P}_g^b = \ketbra{g_b}{g_b}$ to the ground states of atoms $a$ and $b$, respectively.
+Since the doubly excited state $\ket{r,r,\phi_f}$ is not accessible to the system due to the Rydberg blockade, excitation and decay of one atom can only occur when the other atom is in its ground state $\ket{g}$; this effect is incorporated in the Hamiltonian \eqref{ham} by the projection operators ${\hat P}_g^{\,a} = \ketbra{g_a}{g_a}$ and ${\hat P}_g^{\,b} = \ketbra{g_b}{g_b}$ to the ground states of atoms $a$ and $b$, respectively.
+The fact that the doubly excited state $\ket{r,r,\phi_f}$ is not accessible to the system creates a direct interaction between the atoms in the Hamiltonian \eqref{ham}, in addition to the interaction of the atoms with the quantized radiation field.
+This makes our model fundamentally different from previous studies using the Dicke model and Tavis-Cummings model, in which the projection operators ${\hat P}_g^{\,a}$ and ${\hat P}_g^{\,b}$ are absent and hence the atoms do not interact directly with one another \cite{Kudryavtsev1993,Dung1994,Tessier2003,Li2013} (see Section \ref{sec:conclusions}).

 Following \cite{Kudryavtsev1993} for the case of a stationary field in a cavity, we assume that atom $a$ is located at a peak of the cavity field mode and that the coupling constant $\lambda_a$ in \eqref{ham} is constant and real, i.e.,